 When staff or volunteers spot oil, fuel, or diesel sheens, or see businesses violating Best Management Practices, these violations are reported to the Department of Ecology, US Coast Guard, or Department of Fish & Wildlife.

-Through active monitoring, and with the help of volunteer and citizen reports, Soundkeeper identifies potential pollution problems within the Puget Sound basin.
+Through active monitoring, and with the help of volunteer and community reports, Soundkeeper identifies potential pollution problems within the Puget Sound basin.

 Resolution of pollution problems is sought through negotiation and, if necessary, legal action to defend the health of Puget Sound.